redis-applied-ai/redis-retrieval-optimizer/README.md

 ```

 > 🔍 Note: Relevance scores can be binary (`1` or `0`) for classification metrics or ranked (`2`, `1`, etc.) for ranking metrics like NDCG.

----

-Let me know if you'd like to include downloadable examples or a link to a starter dataset like BEIR for people to clone and try out.

 # Contributing
 We love contributors if you have an addition follow this process: